-To make things even better, in case you still don’t understand all the difficult terminology that surrounds monitors, we’ve also got a buyers guide that shows you the things you should be careful about when choosing a gaming monitor for Xbox Series X.
+To make things even better, in case you still don’t understand all the difficult terminology that surrounds monitors, we’ve also got a buyer’s guide that shows you what to look for when choosing a gaming monitor for Xbox Series X.

 - VESA Certified DisplayHDR 400 support

 - Shade shield to prevent lighting obscuring your game

 - 90% DCI-P3 color gamut coverage

 People who are ready to spend a bit more for an Xbox Series X monitor will find that the Predator XB273K by Acer is one of the best monitors you can get.
 It checks all the boxes for a great experience, and it comes with zero compromises in performance.

 The panel itself is an IPS panel with a 27” diagonal.
 The color reproduction of the Quantum Dot panel is beautiful, and so are the viewing angles.
 You get a 90% DCI-P3 color gamut coverage, which is pretty great.
 The average Delta E is less than 1, something you don’t often see with gaming monitors.

 To add to this, you’re looking at a 4K panel with a 144Hz refresh rate and a 1ms response time.
 What more could you be looking for?
 This is pretty much the perfect gaming panel for the Xbox Series X, and you also get Nvidia’s G-Sync adaptive sync.

 While yes, this is an expensive monitor, if you’re looking for a no-compromise solution that you’ll enjoy gaming on, it’s pretty much your best bet.
 And the shade shield and DisplayHDR400 support only sweeten the pot.